jeffreyevans/spatialEco/README.md

 	extract.vertices - extracts (x,y) vertices coordinates from polygons and lines

-    focal.lmetrics - Landscape metrics using a focal window
+    focal.lmetrics (depreciated, moved to landmetrics package) - Landscape metrics using a focal window

     fuzzySum - Calculates the fuzzy sum of a vector